Why Erling Haaland Will Probably Be A Bust In 2022-23

 |3.4

-As with Manchester United, there is always variance to consider.
-If City gets 11 attempts as occurred in 2019-20, fantasy managers with Haaland will be overjoyed.
+As with Man United, there is always variance to consider.
+If City gets 11 attempts as in 2019-20, fantasy managers with Haaland will be overjoyed.
 But what if City ends up with only four tries as happened in 2018-19?
 That would be a disaster.

-Even worse, given the playing time concerns that have already been established, the fundamental problem is that we cannot count on Haaland being a truly regular starter.
-Seeing that no single City player has had more than 4 conversions or 5 attempts from the spot in any of the past five seasons, it is easy to envision a similar 4 for 5 best case scenario for Haaland in 2022-23.
-And what if he ends up only 2 for 2 or 2 for 3 which was the situation for City in 2018-19 through 2020-21?
+Even worse, given the playing time concerns that have already been established, the fundamental problem is that we cannot count on Haaland being a regular starter.
+Seeing that no single City player has had more than four conversions or five attempts from the spot in any of the past five seasons, it is easy to envision a similar four for five best case scenario for Haaland in 2022-23.
+And what if he ends up only two for two or three, which was the situation for City in 2018-19 through 2020-21?
 That would be even a bigger catastrophe.

 Penalty Kick Stats for Top Five Forwards in FPL, 2021-22